cyrils/renogy-bt/README.md

 # Renogy BT
 ![256924763-940c205e-738d-4a68-982f-1695c80bfed5](https://github.com/cyrils/renogy-bt/assets/5549113/bcdef6ec-efc9-44fd-af70-67165cf6862e)

 Cross-platform Python library to read Renogy¹ Solar Charge Controllers and Smart Batteries using  [BT-1](https://www.renogy.com/bt-1-bluetooth-module-new-version/) or [BT-2](https://www.renogy.com/bt-2-bluetooth-module/) type (RS232 or RS485)  bluetooth modules.
-Tested with **Rover** / **Wanderer** series charge controllers, but it might also work with other  "SRNE like" devices like Rich Solar, PowMr etc. See the list of [compatible devices](#compatibility).
+Tested mainly with **Renogy** brand products, but it might also work with other "SRNE like" devices like Rich Solar, PowMr etc. See the list of [compatible devices](#compatibility).
 It can also upload data to local **MQTT** broker, **PVOutput** cloud or your own custom server.

 ## Dependencies
 You will need [Python](https://www.python.org/downloads/) 3.6 or above in your system.
 In some platforms you may have to create python virtual environment.
 Then install dependencies by running the command: